The Book of Boba Fett

-The Book of Boba Fett is an American space Western television mini-series created by Jon Favreau for the streaming service Disney+.
-It is part of the Star Wars franchise and a spin-off from the series The Mandalorian, taking place in the same timeframe as that series and its other interconnected spin-offs after the events of Return of the Jedi (1983).
+The Book of Boba Fett is an American space Western television miniseries created by Jon Favreau for the streaming service Disney+.
+It is part of the Star Wars franchise and a spin-off from The Mandalorian, taking place in the same timeframe as that series and its other interconnected spin-offs after the events of the film Return of the Jedi (1983).
 The Book of Boba Fett follows bounty hunter Boba Fett from The Mandalorian and other Star Wars media as he establishes himself as the new crime lord of Jabba the Hutt's former territory.

 Temuera Morrison stars as the title character, with Ming-Na Wen and Pedro Pascal also starring.
 All reprise their roles from The Mandalorian and other Star Wars media.
 A standalone Star Wars film centered on Boba Fett was in early development at Lucasfilm before the company began prioritizing streaming series such as The Mandalorian.
 A potential spin-off series was first reported in November 2020 and was officially announced in December.
 Filming had begun by that point and lasted until June 2021.
-In addition to Favreau, Dave Filoni, Kathleen Kennedy, and Colin Wilson return from The Mandalorian as executive producers and are joined by Robert Rodriguez, who directed three episodes.
+In addition to Favreau, Dave Filoni, Kathleen Kennedy, and Colin Wilson returned from The Mandalorian as executive producers and were joined by Robert Rodriguez, who directed three episodes.
+Favreau and Rodriguez served as showrunners.

 The Book of Boba Fett premiered on December 29, 2021, and ran for seven episodes until February 9, 2022.
-The series received mixed reviews from critics who praised the performances of Morrison and Wen but criticized the writing and the characterization of Boba Fett.
+The final episode had the highest viewership for a Star Wars series on Disney+ at that point.
+The series received mixed reviews from critics, who praised Morrison's performance but criticized some storytelling decisions, including the choice to focus on Pascal's the Mandalorian for multiple episodes.
+The series received several accolades including a Primetime Creative Arts Emmy Award for its visual effects.

 Premise

-Boba Fett and Fennec Shand attempt to make a name for themselves in the galaxy's underworld by taking over the territory once controlled by Jabba the Hutt.
+Mercenaries Boba Fett and Fennec Shand attempt to make a name for themselves in the galaxy's underworld by taking over the territory once controlled by Jabba the Hutt on Tatooine.
+Fett calls upon the Mandalorian, Din Djarin, to help consolidate his power while Djarin's ward Grogu trains to be a Jedi with Luke Skywalker.